Lake Nunijup

-Lake Nunijup is an ephemeral salt lake located in the Great Southern region of Western Australia, approximately 27 km south west of Cranbrook and 41 km north west of Mount Barker.
+Lake Nunijup is an ephemeral salt lake in the Great Southern region of Western Australia, approximately 27 km south west of Cranbrook and 41 km north west of Mount Barker.

 Description

 The lake is part of the Bow River sub-catchment and the Kent River catchment.
 The surrounding landscape is composed of lakes and swamps with lunettes situated over tertiary alluvium, colluvium and sand with underlying laterite also present.
 Quaternary swamp and lake deposits are also found within the Frankland district.
 Small amounts of brackish water can be received from the south western flanks of the Stirling Range that can flow into the lake.
 The area receives around 499 mm of rainfall per annum and loses around 1650 mm from evaporation.
 The annual inflow to the lake between 1973 and 2001 was 0.72 GL, of which about 70% evaporated and 26% seeped through the sandy-gravelly lake bed.
 The lake has a capacity of 2.32 GL and an overflow depth of up to 4.4 m, and is on an unallocated crown land reserve.
 The lake and wetlands is situated in a wetland vegetation buffer zone that is unfenced and ranges from 0 to 95 m in width.